Pirates of the Caribbean: Dead Man's Chest: Plot

-Will Turner and Elizabeth Swann's wedding is interrupted by Lord Cutler Beckett of the East India Trading Company, who arrives at Port Royal with arrest warrants, charging them for aiding Captain Jack Sparrow's escape.
-(Note: As depicted in Pirates of the Caribbean: The Curse of the Black Pearl) Commodore James Norrington, who has since resigned from the Royal Navy and disappeared after losing his ship, the HMS Dauntless, in a hurricane while pursuing Jack, also has a warrant.
+About one year after Will Turner and Elizabeth Swann helped Captain Jack Sparrow escape from Port Royal, (Note: As depicted in Pirates of the Caribbean: The Curse of the Black Pearl) their wedding is interrupted by Lord Cutler Beckett of the East India Trading Company, who arrives with arrest warrants.
+Commodore James Norrington, who has since resigned from the British Navy after losing his ship, the HMS Dauntless, in a hurricane while pursuing Jack, also has a warrant.
+Later, revealing Letters of Marque signed by King George, Beckett offers to free Will and Elizabeth in exchange for recovering Sparrow's compass.

-Meanwhile, aboard the Black Pearl, Jack is visited by Will's father, Bootstrap Bill Turner, who is now a crewman of the Flying Dutchman, captained by Davy Jones.
-He marks Jack with the Black Spot and reminds him that he previously bartered a deal with Jones to raise the Pearl from the depths in exchange for his freedom - a debt Jack failed to repay - and must now serve aboard the Dutchman or he will be dragged into Davy Jones' Locker by the Kraken.
-Meanwhile, revealing Letters of Marque intended for Jack signed by King George, Beckett offers to free Will and Elizabeth in exchange for Will recovering Sparrow's compass.
+Meanwhile, aboard the Black Pearl, Jack is visited by Will's father, Bootstrap Bill Turner, now a cursed crewman of the Flying Dutchman, captained by Davy Jones.
+Jack made a deal with Jones to raise the Pearl from the depths and 13 years as captain, a debt Jack must repay by now serving aboard the Dutchman or he will be dragged into Davy Jones' Locker by the Kraken, after which Bootstrap marks Jack with the Black Spot.

-Will finds Jack and his crew on an island and helps them escape from cannibals.
-Afterward, Jack visits voodoo priestess Tia Dalma, who helps in finding the Dead Man's Chest, which holds Davy Jones' still-beating heart; whoever has it can control Davy Jones.
-Will makes a deal with Jack to find the key to the chest in return for Jack's compass but is tricked into servitude with Jones' crew aboard the Dutchman in Jack's stead.
-Jones agrees to free Sparrow from servitude if he can provide 99 more souls.
-Will reunites with his father, Bootstrap Bill, aboard the Dutchman and learns that Jones possesses the key through a game of Liar's Dice.
-Will escapes with the key and climbs aboard the Edinburgh Trader.
-Jones summons the Kraken and sinks the ship, but Will manages to escape.
+Will finds Jack's crew on an island, helps them escape from a tribe of cannibals, and makes a deal with Jack to find the key to the Dead Man's Chest in return for Jack's compass.
+Afterward, Jack visits Tia Dalma, a voodoo priestess who helps in finding the chest, which holds Jones' still-beating heart; whoever has it can control Jones.
+Will is tricked into servitude with Jones' cursed crew aboard the Dutchman in Jack's stead, while Jones agrees to free Jack if he can provide 99 more souls in three days.
+Will reunites with Bootstrap Bill aboard the Dutchman, and learns that Jones himself possesses the key through a game of Liar's Dice.
+After Will escapes with the key by climbing aboard the Edinburgh Trader, Jones summons the Kraken to attack the ship, but Will manages to escape.